-The effects of Mould Spores on indoor air quality
+The Effects of Mould Spores on Indoor Air Quality.

 Mould is one of the leading causes of indoor air pollution in Australia, estimated to affect a third of existing homes.
 It is quick to spread during wet periods and takes root in damp, moisture-filled areas.
 Mould spreads by releasing particles into the air called spores.
 These harmful spores can trigger a range of symptoms upon exposure, including allergic reactions and asthma attacks in some people when inhaled.